SHARP 2023 APPLICATIONs are CLOSED

 - There are often several positions at SFDPH, UCSF, and our partner organizations that truly benefit from the expertise our SHARP scholars.
 We have an excellent track record of scholars joining us as research associates, community engagement specialists, epidemiologists, and even SHARP coordinators!
 Several of our former scholars have had opportunities to present their work at conferences and get their papers published—all these experiences help scholars very competitive for future jobs and graduate school!

-We are no longer accepting applications for SHARP summer 2022 cohort.
+We are currently not accepting applications for 2023.

 If you have questions please email email@example.com and put “SHARP Internship Question” in the subject line of the email.